sophiebunge/FirstTerm_Submission/docs/ResultOverview.md

 ---

-Download the project diary here: [Download](https://owncloud.gwdg.de/index.php/s/YgKN2rIEq0pw5Su)
+Download the project diary here: [Download](https://owncloud.gwdg.de/index.php/s/YgKN2rIEq0pw5Su) <br> _at the end I did managed to deploy the website otherwise written in the diary._

 ---